-Other Notes about the Java Web Start Installer
+Java Web Start Installer

 As the installer runs, it will launch MATLAB several times; on Windows, you may see MATLAB windows pop up briefly, and then disappear.
 This is normal, and you may safely ignore these windows (do not attempt to close them.)

 If one of these runs of MATLAB appears to be taking too long, please note that it is run with a time limit, and will be killed after a couple of minutes, if necessary.

 The Java Runtime Environment (JRE) on your computer (not the JVM that MATLAB uses) should be version 1.5.0 or higher to run the WFDB Toolbox installer.
 If your system has an older version, you can still use the WFDB Toolbox installer, and Java Web Start should automatically download and set up a newer JRE version.